laravelpanel/docs/faq.md

 Q: How can I display/edit data which is fetched from more than one table in CRUD ?

-A: If for example we need to obtain `material` and `cateogry` of each `product`, we need to modify the grid for this :
+A: If for example we need to obtain `material` and `cateogry` of each `product`, we need to modify the grid in `ProductController` and add this line :

 	$grid = DataGrid::source(Product::with('category','material');

+In the `Product` modle the following modifications should be made:

 	class Product extends \Eloquent
 	{